ComputationalMethods/Evaluaci-n_2020-1/README.md

 ```bash
 cd Evaluacion2020-1
 ```
-3. Make a directory with or id, for example
+3. Make a directory with or identification number, for example
 ```bash
 mkdir 98533678
 ```